MicrosoftDocs/dataexplorer-docs/kusto/query/parse-operator.md

 ### Extract email alias and DNS

-In the following example, entries from the `Contacts` table in the `Leads` database are parsed to extract aliases and domains from `email` and website DNS data from `Website` and then projects `fullEmail`, `alias`, and `websiteDNS`.
+In the following example, entries from the `Contacts` table in the `Leads` database are parsed to extract aliases and domains from `email` and website DNS data from `Website`.
+Then operation projects the data into `fullEmail`, `alias`, and `websiteDNS` columns.
 Aliases and domains are parsed in order to extract the alias information but combined again for the `fullEmail` column.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]